CS6550/8803: Continuous Algorithms: Optimization and Sampling

 - Introduction

 Jan 6.
 Course overview.
 Convexity.
+Notes.
 HW1 (due Jan 10 by noon).

 Jan 8.
 Gradient descent.
+Notes

 Jan 13.
-Gradient-based Sampling: Langevin dynamics.
+Strong convexity; Gradient flow; Langevin dynamics.
+Notes.

 - Elimination